nmshd/documentation/_docs_explore/64-request-items.md

 ## Preamble

-### Response Items

-To answer the RequestItems an [AcceptResponseItem]({% link _docs_explore/61-data-model.md %}#acceptresponseitem), a [RejectResponseItem]({% link _docs_explore/61-data-model.md %}#rejectresponseitem) or an [ErrorResponseItem]({% link _docs_explore/61-data-model.md %}#errorresponseitem) will be transferred.
-Some RequestItems will need additional information to be able to accept the request.
-Therefore these RequestItems have a specific AcceptResponseItem.
-These Items inherit from the AcceptResponseItem and are therefore sharing its properties.

 ### Response Parameters

 To simplify the usage of the ResponseItems the Enmeshed libraries are providing simplified versions (so called Parameters) that will be processed and enriched to RequestItems.